Achieving periodontal health is the foundation of a stunning smile!

 - A medical health history

-Regular professional hygiene treatment, good home care, and a balanced diet help treat the inflammation associated with gingivitis and periodontitis.
+Regular professional teeth cleaning, good homecare, and a balanced diet can help treat the inflammation associated with gingivitis and periodontitis.
 Current research also shows that the management of oral inflammation may help manage other chronic inflammatory conditions such as diabetes, cardiovascular disease, and complications during pregnancy.

 Request an Appointment